Employee Years of Service Awards

 Many companies operate service awards programs for this reason.
 A joint survey conducted by the Society for Human Resource Management and Globoforce revealed several key findings about service awards programs, including:

-- The main goal of years of service programs is employee appreciation, but many such programs "still fall short of the mark for inspiration and quality."
+• The main goal of years of service programs is employee appreciation, but many programs fall short on "inspiration and quality."

-The survey also found that 74% of companies say they have a service anniversary program.
-However, just 22% of these companies say their program is excellent, with 31% rating it as fair or poor.
+The survey also found that 74% of companies claim to have a service anniversary program, but just 22% of these companies say their program is excellent, with 31% rating it as fair or poor.

 Though the programs may not be as fully developed as many companies would wish, the intentions are noble.
 The survey found that the top reason companies have years of service awards programs is to appreciate employees, followed by increasing employee happiness or satisfaction.

-The survey results show that while employers have lofty goals for their service awards programs, their content is failing to deliver.
-Let's look at ways companies can strengthen their service awards programs to better suit their employees' expectations.
+The survey shows that while employers have lofty goals for their service awards programs, their delivery is failing.
+Let's look at ways companies can strengthen their service awards programs to better meet employee expectations.

 Starting a Years of Service Awards Program

-Before starting your service awards program, or revising your current one, find out what your employees think.
-Polls and simple email surveys are effective ways to understand how workers feel about recognition programs.
+Before starting your service awards program or revising your current program, find out what your employees think.
+Polls and email surveys can help you understand how workers feel about recognition programs.
 With this data, you can create programs closely aligned with employee desires.
 Ask questions like:

-Use this information to design recognition programs that strongly resonate with your professionals.
+• Use this information to design a recognition program that resonates with your team.

 Choose the Years That Will Be Recognized

-Employee longevity awards programs can't recognize every year of service - that would strain your budget and give the awards less meaning.
-So, one of your first tasks is deciding which years your company should recognize.
+Employee longevity award programs can't recognize every year of service: that would strain your budget and give the awards less meaning.
+One of your first tasks is deciding which years your company should recognize.

 The SHRM/Globoforce survey found that:

-Traditionally, companies celebrate significant milestones, but it's also important to celebrate smaller anniversaries, especially in today's employment market where individuals stay at companies for shorter periods and job hop.
-It's recommended that companies with high turnover celebrate "mini-milestones," as it boosts employee engagement levels from the get-go.
+Traditionally, companies celebrate significant milestones, but it's also important to celebrate smaller anniversaries, especially in today's employment market, where individuals stay at companies for shorter periods and are more likely to job hop.
+For companies with high turnover, celebrating "mini-milestones," boost employee engagement levels from the get-go.

 Choose the Award and Manner of Celebration